%20Caitlin%20head%20shot%2C%20Jimmy%20edit%2C%20cropped2_edited.jpg)

 -- NYT bestselling author Michael Connelly

-Caitlin Rother has written or co-authored 15 books, ranging from true crime to mystery and memoir.
+Caitlin Rother has written or co-authored 16 books, ranging from true crime to thrillers and memoir.
 A New York Times-bestselling author and investigative journalist, Rother worked nearly 20 years for daily newspapers.
 Writing books full-time since 2006, she draws from decades of watchdog reporting on topics from addiction to suicide, mental illness, murder, government, political corruption and the criminal justice system.
-A popular speaker, she has appeared more than 250 times on TV, radio and podcasts as a true crime expert.
+A popular speaker, she has appeared more than 250 times on TV, radio, and podcasts as a crime expert.
 A former writing instructor of 10 years, she coaches a limited number of aspiring author clients.
-She loves ocean swimming, singing and playing keyboards in Breaking the Code.
+In her spare time, she goes ocean swimming, sings and plays keyboards in a jazzy, bluesy trio called In the Lounge.
 Explore the photo galleries and learn about her latest titles, backlist, videos, and podcasts!

 COMING SOON: